Marechal-L/Dark-Souls-III-Archipelago-client/README.md

-# DarkSouls3-Archipelago-client
+# Dark-Souls-III-Archipelago-client

-Dark Souls 3 client made for Archipelago multiworld randomizer.
-See [archipelago.gg](https://archipelago.gg/) **Currently in Public Beta**
+Dark Souls III client made for Archipelago multiworld randomizer.
+See [archipelago.gg](https://archipelago.gg/)

 ## How to use :
 - The provided dll requires other dependencies so if you encounter a crash when launching the game,